ChmtTnky/VideoToTHP/README.md

 # VideoToTHP
- A program for Dokapon Kingdom that comverts a video to a working THP file to use as the intro cutscene
+ A program for Dokapon Kingdom that converts a video to a working THP file to use as the intro cutscene